cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 - **[dt_impr_nusselt]**  (*type:* float) Keyword to print local values of Nusselt number and temperature near a wall during a turbulent calculation.
 The values will be printed in the _Nusselt.face file each dt_impr_nusselt time period.
 The local Nusselt expression is as follows : Nu = ((lambda+lambda_t)/lambda)*d_wall/d_eq where d_wall is the distance from the first mesh to the wall and d_eq is given by the wall law.
 This option also gives the value of d_eq and h = (lambda+lambda_t)/d_eq and the fluid temperature of the first mesh near the wall.
 For the Neumann boundary conditions (flux_impose), the <<equivalent>> wall temperature given by the wall law is also printed (Tparoi equiv.) preceded for VEF calculation by the edge temperature <<T face de bord>>.

+- **[dt_impr_nusselt_mean_only]**  (*type:* :ref:`dt_impr_nusselt_mean_only`) This keyword is used to print the mean values of Nusselt ( obtained with the wall laws) on each boundary, into a file named datafile_ProblemName_nusselt_mean_only.out. periode refers to the printing period, this value is expressed in seconds.
+If you don\'t use the optional keyword boundaries, all the boundaries will be considered.
+If you use it, you must specify nb_boundaries which is the number of boundaries on which you want to calculate the mean values, then you have to specify their names.

 - **[turbulence_paroi]**  (*type:* :ref:`turbulence_paroi_scalaire_base`) Keyword to set the wall law.